theinterned/backbone-responsive-view/readme.md

 # Backbone Responsive View

-A [Backbone.js](http://backbonejs.org) view mixin that integrates [Enquire.js](http://wickynilliams.github.com/enquire.js/) and allows declaritive media query callbacks in a style that should be comfortable to those familiar with Backbone Views DOM event handling.
+A [Backbone.js](http://backbonejs.org) view mixin that integrates [Enquire.js](http://wickynilliams.github.com/enquire.js/) and allows declaritive media query callbacks in a style that should be comfortable to those familiar with Backbone.View's DOM event handling.

 ## A Simple Example: